DadeOrsu/DSS_answers/Part1.md

 #### 7. Discuss the token-based authentication

 Token-based authentication uses objects that a user possesses for the purpose of user authentication are called tokens
-\
 ![](image/Part1/1759586250369.png)

 - **Memory cards**: Memory cards can store but not process data.
 The most common such card is the bank card with a magnetic stripe on the back.
 A magnetic stripe can store only a simple security code, which can be read (and unfortunately reprogrammed) by an inexpensive card reader.
 There are also memory cards that include an internal electronic memory.
 Memory cards can be used alone for physical access, such as a hotel room.
 For authentication, a user provides both the memory card and some form of password or personal identification number (PIN).
 A typical application is an automatic teller machine (ATM).
 The memory card, when combined with a PIN or password, provides significantly greater security than a password alone.
 An adversary must gain physical possession of the card (or be able to duplicate it) plus must gain knowledge of the PIN.
-Among the potential drawbacks NIST SP 800-12 (An Introduction to Computer
-  Security: The NIST Handbook, October 1995) notes the following:
+Among the potential drawbacks NIST SP 800-12 (An Introduction to ComputerSecurity: The NIST Handbook, October 1995) notes the following:

   - **Requires special reader**: This increases the cost of using the token and created the requirement to maintain the security of the reader's hardware and software.
   - **Token loss**: A lost token temporarily prevents its owner from gaining s­ystem access.
 Thus, there is an administrative cost in replacing the lost token.
 In addition, if the token is found, stolen, or forged, then an adversary need only determine the PIN to gain unauthorized access.
   - **User dissatisfaction**: Although users may have no difficulty in accepting the use of a memory card for ATM access, its use for computer access may be deemed inconvenient.

 - **Smart Cards**: A wide variety of devices qualify as smart tokens.
 These can be categorized along four dimensions that are not mutually exclusive:

   - **Physical characteristics**: Smart tokens include an embedded microprocessor.
 A smart token that looks like a bank card is called a smart card.
 Other smart tokes can look like calculators, keys, or other small portable objects.
   - **User interface**: Manual interfaces include a keypad and display for human/token interaction.